-All academic programs at the University of the Ozarks that lead to an initial teaching license in Arkansas are approved by the Arkansas Department of Education and are accredited by the agencies that follow: 1) Higher Learning Commission; 2) Council for the Accreditation of Educator Preparation (CAEP).
-The University is also a member of the American Association of Colleges for Teacher Education (AACTE) and the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE).
+All academic programs at the University of the Ozarks that lead to an initial teaching license in Arkansas are approved by the Arkansas Department of Elementary and Secondary Education (DESE).
 Title II of the Higher Education Act (HEA) requires all institutions of higher education to report passage rates of their teacher education program completers.
 Passage rates and information required for accreditation can be located at https://ozarks.edu/about/rankings-and-accreditations/.

-Pat Walker Teacher Education Program

-The Education program is housed in the Dr. Wiley Lin Hurie Teacher Education Center.
+Pat Walker Teacher Education Program The Education program is housed in the Dr. Wiley Lin Hurie Teacher Education Center.
 The Center is a modern facility designed to prepare teachers of public and private school students to spend productive lives in the 21st century.
 The Teacher Education curriculum at Ozarks, following the standards established and incorporated by the above agencies, requires all candidates to complete a course of study that includes the following: a liberal arts foundation, an area of specialization and professional teacher preparation.
 Ozarks students interested in pursuing a teaching career may choose from one of the programs listed below.